 - Please ensure you read the submission information for your chosen category.
 Some categories require a compilation of extracts from a range of broadcasts over the year, rather than a single broadcast.
 If you submit a single broadcast when a compilation is required, the judges may feel they don’t have enough material on which to evaluate the submission in relation to the category being entered.

 - When submitting a compilation, remember that first impressions count.
 Ensure your audio is compulsive listening right from the very start.
 Its fine for any climax to come later – but the winning entry will be one the judges can’t stop listening to from the moment they press ‘play’.

 - Whether it’s a compilation or a single broadcast, before you submit your audio, do take the time to listen back to it, just as hard as you know the judges will be listening.
 Ask a colleague to check it through, too – maybe they’ll spot something vital that you’ve missed.

 - Your entry is your opportunity to showcase your talent.
 Make sure that your entry is a strong representation of your best work.

 - Go to The Entry Category tab on this website to download or upload the entry form, per category that you’re entering.

 - Your written submission is your opportunity to “sell” your entry to the judges and to fill in any gaps.
-Make sure that your written submission of tailored to the category criteria and ensure that the written submission and your audio submission, complement one another.
+Make sure that your written submission is tailored to the category criteria and ensure that the written submission and your audio submission, complement one another.